KonuTech/gfk_ml_ops_data_analyst/README.md

 > From bucketed quantities of the above graphs, we can loosely assume that the hypotesis about the drop in the size
 > of supplied events related to Black Friday might be True.
-> Hence the drop in under-performance of the served model.
-The topic being predicted got "out of fashion".
+> Hence the drop in under-performance of the served model (or rather over-performance due to sample size).
+In other words, the topic being predicted by model got "out of fashion".
 > Quite a similar story can happen with Christmas-related products.

 >